 - LPs who don't understand counterparty risk

-Bottom Line: GMX carved out a valuable niche with its pool-based model, but it's no longer the default perp DEX choice.
+Bottom Line: GMX carved out a valuable niche with its pool-based model.
+The July 2025 exploit is a blemish on the record, but fund recovery and V2 safety preserved user trust.
 Use it for guaranteed execution and yield opportunities; use Hyperliquid for better pricing on major pairs.
-The multi-chain expansion (especially Solana) keeps GMX relevant in 2026.
+The multi-chain expansion (especially Solana and Ethereum mainnet in late 2025) keeps GMX relevant.

 For the current perp DEX leader, see our Hyperliquid Review.
 For orderbook-based alternatives, see our dYdX Review.